 Purchasing a new backpacking stove can be a confusing process.
 There is a wide range of information on the web, and most manufacturers include a lot of different test numbers.
 It isn’t always clear what these numbers mean or how they’ll impact real-world performance.
 Here, we’ll take a look at the numbers you need to know to better understand backpacking stove performance.
 But first it’s important to know that each of these numbers is just one piece of the equation for stove performance.
 When we talk stove performance, we’re really referring to two things: How fast the stove boils water and how much fuel it uses to do so.
 In other words, speed + efficiency.

-If your stove boils 1 liter of water incredibly fast, but burns through an entire fuel canister to do so, that may not be ideal for you.
+If your stove boils 1 liter of water incredibly fast, but burns through an entire fuel canister to do so, that’s not great.
 For most backpackers and campers, a high performance stove should be one that’s both fast and fuel efficient.
-But, only you can decide whether that applies to you.
+How much you need of either is subjective.
 Depending on your adventures, you may prioritize one quality over another—speed over efficiency, efficiency over power, etc.

 Boil Time (Speed)